Agreement struck 'in principle' on new gaming compact, Seneca president says

-"We celebrate the agreement in principle for what it means for our shared future," Armstrong said.
+"We celebrate the agreement in principle for what it means for our shared future," Armstrong said during brief remarks made at the Nation’s William Seneca Building in Irving.

 Earlier this year, the Seneca Nation approached State Sen. Tim Kennedy with an idea for legislation benefiting the Nation during high-stakes gaming compact negotiations.
 But since the bill's introduction, a disconnect has emerged between the Nation and Kennedy, its most valuable ally in the State Legislature.

+“We are pleased to have reached an agreement in principle on a fair compact between the Seneca Nation of Indians and New York State that will serve the interests of both parties and benefit Western New York communities," Hochul spokesman Matt Janiszewski said.

-The broad terms of the tentative agreement were not disclosed by Armstrong, but he said they would be announced in the coming days.
+Neither side would disclose the broad outlines of the agreement.
+Armstrong said further details would be announced in the coming days.

-Specific terms of the framework agreed to on Wednesday will be finalized in the coming days, he said.
+Gov. Kathy Hochul's husband, William Hochul, is senior vice president, general counsel and secretary at Delaware North, which has an interest in two racinos that directly compete with the Seneca Nation’s three casinos.

 Armstrong said the terms of the agreement would then need to be approved by a referendum of Seneca Nation citizens, as well as by the federal Department of Interior.
 The state Legislature also must pass a bill authorizing Hochul to enter a new agreement.